SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

      If you have no clue what I am talking about, you might want to take a look at multiprocessing_ in python to learn more about locks, queues and thread safety and so forth.

+* `immediate_postproc`

+    If you use post- and multiprocessing, you can immediately start analysing the data as soon as the trajectory runs out of tasks, i.e. is fully explored but the final runs are not completed.
+Thus, while executing the last batch of parameter space points, you can already analyse the finished runs.
+This is especially helpful if you perform some sort of adaptive search within the parameter space.

+    The difference to normal post-processing is that you do not have to wait until all single runs are finished, but your analysis already starts while there are still runs being executed.
+This can be a huge time saver especially if your simulation time differs a lot between individual runs.
+Accordingly, you don't have to wait for a very long run to finish to start post-processing.

+    Note that after the execution of the final run, your post-processing routine will be called again as usual.

 * `continuable`